SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.05.md

 In half-duplex communication, data flows in both directions but not simultaneously.
 The two parties must take turns speaking and listening.
-As illustrated in Figure \ref{fig:half-duplex}, the user speaks first, followed by a response delay during which the robot "thinks" before replying.
+As illustrated in Figure 08(b), the user speaks first, followed by a response delay during which the robot "thinks" before replying.
 The robot’s response occurs only after the user has finished speaking, and vice versa.
 This turn-taking method is similar to using a walkie-talkie, where each party can only transmit after the other has finished, limiting efficiency.Half-duplex is a common mode in early voice interaction systems.
 In a typical half-duplex interaction, there are noticeable pauses in the conversation; the user and the system cannot “speak”  simultaneously, making the conversation feel less smooth, much like communication through a walkie-talkie.